-- Sheri believes the Pueblo of Jemez should go further than just satisfying the ADA and must be proactive about including people with disabilities. - She plans to expand inclusion in current and future projects such as the Multi-Use Pedestrian Trail and the repaving of clinic parking lots with more intentional outreach to people with disabilities. - Inclusive engagement efforts may consist of focus groups, a community survey about accessibility and safety priorities, an interactive map activity, and community meetings.
+- She plans to expand inclusion in current and future projects such as the Multi-Use Pedestrian Trail and the reconstruction of parking lots and roadways with more intentional outreach to people with disabilities. - Inclusive engagement efforts may consist of focus groups, a community survey about accessibility and safety priorities, an interactive map activity, and community meetings.